-The notes are subordinated to all of our existing and future senior indebtedness and are effectively subordinated to all debt and other liabilities of our subsidiaries.
-As of August 3, 2003, we had \$12.9 million principal amount of senior indebtedness outstanding and, as of that date, we estimate that our subsidiaries had approximately \$118.2 million of liabilities outstanding, excluding liabilities owed to us, and there were \$51.5 million of minority interests held by third parties in the equity of our two non-wholly owned subsidiaries.
+The notes are subordinated in right of payment to all of our senior indebtedness and are structurally subordinated to all liabilities (including trade payables) of our subsidiaries.
+As of May 4, 2003, we had \$29.8 million of senior indebtedness outstanding and our subsidiaries had \$581.9 million of liabilities outstanding, excluding liabilities owed to us but including minority interests held by third parties in the equity of certain of our subsidiaries.